almostearthling/when-command-devdocs/wizard.rst

 The ``category`` member variable can be reassigned *after* the base class constructor has been called -- otherwise the new category is overwritten.

+Just like task plugins, condition plugins must offer a ``get_pane()`` method that returns a reference to the outermost container object in case they need any configuration.

 There are some *flags* (in the form of attributes, as usual) that can be set to either ``True`` or ``False`` to change how the generated condition check will behave: